MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/engineering-direct-portal.md

   **Slide 1: No Configuration Created nor Enabled**

     - Description: DKIM signing configuration for the domain has not been created.
 Emails may use default domain settings.
     - Action Required: Create the necessary DKIM signing configuration.
 Follow the PowerShell link provided in the diagnostic output to create the configuration.
-Then, configure DKIM using the steps outlined in the [Use DKIM to validate outbound email](/exchange/email-security/use-dkim-to-validate-outbound-email) article.
+Then, configure DKIM using the steps outlined in the [Set up DKIM to sign mail from your Microsoft 365 domain](/defender-office-365/email-authentication-dkim-configure) article.

   **Slide 2: Configured but Possibly Published Incorrectly**

     - Description: DKIM configuration entries for the domain are either not published or published incorrectly.
     - Action Required: Check the DNS entries for errors.
 Ensure that CNAME records correctly point to the Microsoft published public key entry as specified in the DKIM configuration.
-Correct any issues with the CNAME publishing and refer to the [Use DKIM to validate outbound email](/exchange/email-security/use-dkim-to-validate-outbound-email) article for further instructions.
+Correct any issues with the CNAME publishing and refer to the [Set up DKIM to sign mail from your Microsoft 365 domain](/defender-office-365/email-authentication-dkim-configure) article for further instructions.

   **Slide 3: Created but Not Enabled**

     - Description: DKIM signing configuration for the domain has been created but not yet enabled.
     - Action Required: Enable DKIM signing for the domain.
-Follow the steps in the [Use DKIM to validate outbound email](/exchange/email-security/use-dkim-to-validate-outbound-email) article to enable and validate the configuration.
+Follow the steps in the [Set up DKIM to sign mail from your Microsoft 365 domain](/defender-office-365/email-authentication-dkim-configure) article to enable and validate the configuration.

   **Slide 4: Properly Created and Correct DNS Entries Enabled**